-The first thing I did was make one loud gasp.
+The first thing I did was to let out one loud gasp.
 Followed by even louder gasps.

-The sight of hundreds of white umbrellas hanging down the ceiling of this room of “Le Jardin de Gabriel” (the 23rd floor of Lita's building at The fort), is breathtaking indeed.
+The sight of hundreds of white umbrellas hanging down the ceiling of this room of “Le Jardin de Gabriel” (the 23rd floor of Lita's building at The Fort), was breathtaking, to say the least.
 But then, again, Lita's interior designing ideas always are.

-Lita has a book, which I helped her with, and thirty years of grace to show for them.
-She has been blessed with eyes to see what looks good—and in this case, gasp-inducing—for any structure's interior.
+Lita has a book chronicling thirty years of inspired work.
+While putting this book together with her, I was blessed to see the depth of her passion for her career.
+She has been born and blessed with eyes to see what looks good—and in this case, gasp-inducing—for any structure's interior.

-The huge room has a beautiful view of the whole of Makati, Ortigas, and of course, The Fort.
-From the outside, the view of this room is just as beautiful.
+The huge room allows a beautiful view of the whole of Makati, Ortigas, and of course, The Fort.
+From the outside, the view of this room is even more beautiful, as though the world turned upside down to catch the grace that poured from the heavenlies.

-On my way home after I saw that umbrella room, it rained.
+On my way home after I saw that umbrella room, it rained heavily.
 Irony of ironies, I had no umbrella!

 Going over my photos, which I just uploaded to my netbook, I found these two shots which make me, well, proud.
 They don't really show the magnificence of the actual scenes, as I saw them, but they are enough to remind me of what I actually felt.